BA Hons Psychology & Economics

 **Minimum entry requirements

-We want to increase opportunities for people from every background.
-Strathclyde selects our students based on merit, potential and the ability to benefit from the education we offer.
+Strathclyde selects our students based on merit, potential, and the ability to benefit from the education we offer.
 We look for more than just your grades.
 We consider the circumstances of your education and will make lower offers to certain applicants as a result.

-Degree preparation course for international students
+University preparation programme for international students

-We offer international students (non-EU/UK) who do not meet the academic entry requirements for an undergraduate degree at Strathclyde the option of completing an Undergraduate Foundation year programme at the University of Strathclyde International Study Centre.
+We offer international students (non-UK/Ireland) who do not meet the academic entry requirements for an undergraduate degree at Strathclyde the option of completing an Undergraduate Foundation Programme in Business and Social Sciences at the University of Strathclyde International Study Centre.

-Upon successful completion, you will be able to progress to this degree course at the University of Strathclyde.
+Upon successful completion, you can progress to your chosen degree at the University of Strathclyde.

 International students

-We've a thriving international community with students coming here to study from over 100 countries across the world.
+We've a thriving international community with students coming here to study from over 140 countries across the world.
 Find out all you need to know about studying in Glasgow at Strathclyde and hear from students about their experiences.

 All fees quoted are for full-time courses and per academic year unless stated otherwise.

-Scotland | *£1,820 *Fees for students who meet the relevant residence requirements in Scotland are subject to confirmation by the Scottish Funding Council.
+Scotland | To be confirmed.
+Fees for students who meet the relevant residence requirements in Scotland are subject to confirmation by the Scottish Funding Council.
 Scottish undergraduate students undertaking an exchange for a semester/year will continue to pay their normal tuition fees at Strathclyde and will not be charged fees by the overseas institution. |

 ---|---|

-International | £16,000 |
+International | £21,550 |

 University preparation programme fees | International students can find out more about the costs and payments of studying a university preparation programme at the University of Strathclyde International Study Centre. |